fl0ffy/PowerShell-Cookbook/README.md

 </br>

+### **Volume mount**

+This script currently creates a folder on the users Desktop and mounts for persistence of notebooks and files and mounts it to the home directory of the container.

 ## Todo
 - [ ] combine Start-BasicJupyterContainer.ps1 and Stop-BasicJupyterContainer.ps1
-- [ ] Add persistent storage for notebooks
+- [X] Add persistent storage for notebooks
 - [ ] Add Setup instructions for StreamDeck
 - [ ] Maybe add some working indicator